25 Easy Maths Puzzles for Kids With Answers

 Answer: 104 poles.
 The 4 corner poles will be common to two sides.
 Hence: (25 poles x 4 sides) + 4 corner poles= 104 poles

-10. Monkey and Bananas: Another word problem that is fun for kids to solve.
-Assume there are, five monkeys and each one takes 5 minutes to eat 5 bananas.
+10. Monkey and Bananas: Assume there are five monkeys, and each monkey takes 5 minutes to eat 5 bananas.
 How many minutes would 4 monkeys take to eat 4 bananas?
-Again, how many monkeys would eat 30 bananas in 30 minutes?
+And how many monkeys would eat 30 bananas in 30 minutes?

-Answer: Each monkey eats 5 bananas in 5 minutes, so 1 banana in 1 minute.
-So, if there are 4 monkeys and 4 bananas, they will take 1 minute only.
-On the other hand, if 30 bananas are being eaten in 30 minutes (i.e. 1 banana in 1 minute), this is the job of one monkey.
+Answer: Each monkey eats 5 bananas in 5 minutes, which means they eat 1 banana in 1 minute.
+So, if there are 4 monkeys and 4 bananas, they will collectively consume all 4 bananas in just 1 minute.

 11. What weighs more – A kilo of apples or a kilo of feathers?